 The Move Up and Move Down buttons allow the administrator to change the order of the synchronization items.
 The order is important since the same user may be a member of more than one synchronization item (e.g. a container and a security group).
 The settings applied to the user during synchronization will come from the first synchronization item in the list to which the user is associated.
 Therefore, the synchronization items should be put in priority order.

 A full synchronization should be performed after removing synchronization items.
 A full synchronization should be performed after ordering synchronization items.
 Click Synchronize Now to perform a full synchronization.

-Additional Multi-Factor Auth Servers may be set up to serve as a backup RADIUS proxy, LDAP proxy, or for IIS Authentication.
+Additional Multi-Factor Authentication servers may be set up to serve as a backup RADIUS proxy, LDAP proxy, or for IIS Authentication.
 The Synchronization configuration is shared among all the agents.
-However, only one of these agents may have the Multi-Factor Auth Server service running.
-This tab allows you to select the Multi-Factor Auth Server that should be enabled for synchronization.
+However, only one of these agents may have the Multi-Factor Authentication server service running.
+This tab allows you to select the Multi-Factor Authentication server that should be enabled for synchronization.